Jennifer Jenkins

 Buy the book here on Amazon

-To buy the book from smaller outlets, see Facebook posts below
+To buy the book from smaller outlets see below.

 Christmas Eve in Eyam, 1665